HieuNguyenVu/scully-personal-website/blog/reduce-your-loadtime.md

 ```

 5. Reduce your `.js / .json` load in `<script>` by merge they to one, then minify them.
 Always true the script with `*.min.js` - it already minify.
+6. In the `angular.json` > `configurations` > `production` like `optimization`, `buildOptimizer` for "aot",`vendorChunk`, `namedChunks` which you can use to optimize your bundle size.
+If you use VScode as IDE, it will show you the purpose of each of them.
+Try to customize it as you want to fit your purpose.

 ### 3. Others file